dvsa/mot-automated-testsuite/README.md

 * **@smoke** = Smoke tests

 ## Reports
 Reporting is done via the [Extender Cucumber Runner](http://mkolisnyk.github.io/cucumber-reports/extended-cucumber-runner) library.
-The results are placed in the `target` directory along with screenshots of failing tests.
+The results are placed in the `target` directory along with screenshots of failing tests, the HTML of the last page reached (if configured).